 Common forms of pediatric brain tumors include:

-As you can imagine, treatment for pediatric brain tumors can be quite different from treatment for adult brain tumors, so it’s very important that you enlist the help of an experienced pediatric neurosurgeon.
+Treatment for pediatric brain tumors can be quite different from treatment for adult brain tumors, so it’s very important that you enlist the help of an experienced pediatric neurosurgeon.

 Your child’s prognosis and our approach to treatment will depend on the type of tumor your child has, its location, and whether it has spread.
 Other important factors include your child’s age and general health.